habitat-sh/habitat/www/source/blog/2018-02-21-Habitat-Helm.html.md

 If you would prefer to publish your Helm charts to your Dockerhub and have Helm find them there to use on your Kubernetes cluster, that is supported!
 Please run `hab pkg export helm --help` to see more available options.
 (Please note - this command only works on Linux, so if you are not on a Linux machine, you will need to enter the Habitat Studio to run it successfully, using the comman `hab studio enter`).

-### Go to core-plans/nginx
+### Package Habitat's core/nginx as a Helm Chart

 Habitat's core team provides a curated set of plans to help you build applications and services.
-You can clone that to your local laptop using `https://github.com/habitat-sh/core-plans.git` and then try out exporting one of these plans to Helm.
-I highly recommend you kick the tires with a plan that is reasonably fast to compile, which is why I chose `nginx` as the example here.
+I highly recommend you kick the tires with a precompiled package with an artifact that already exists on the Habitat Depot which is why I chose `nginx` as the example here.

-Once you've cloned core-plans locally, go to `core-plans/nginx` and enter the Habitat Studio.
-The Habitat Studio is a clean room designed for building software without picking up any external dependencies from your local machine.

-* Enter the Habitat Studio within the nginx core plan with `hab studio enter`
+* Enter the Habitat Studio (clean room environment) with `hab studio enter`
-* Build the latest nginx package and stores it as a habitat artifact (“hart”) in the nginx plan’s `results` directory: `build`
-* Export the hab artifact to a Helm chart:
+* Retrieve the `core/nginx` hab artifact and export it to a Helm chart:

-`hab pkg export helm results/<yourfilename>.hart`

-This command will look very similar to

-`hab pkg export helm results/tdrew-nginx-1.11.10-20180221053714-x86_64-linux.hart`
+`hab pkg export helm core/nginx`

 * Exit the Habitat Studio: `exit`

-You now have a Helm chart for core-plans/nginx in your core-plans/nginx/nginx-<version>-<datestamp>/ directory
+You now have a Helm chart for core-plans/nginx in a directory named `nginx-latest`.

 ### Start a cluster and deploy your helm chart!